bevyengine/bevy-website/content/learn/book/ecs/resources/_index.md

 }
 ```

-## Singleton entity or Resource?
+## Singleton entity or resource?

-As discussed in [**Systems access data through queries**](../systems-queries/_index.md), [`Query::single`](https://docs.rs/bevy/latest/bevy/ecs/system/struct.Query.html#method.single) is a convenient way to get access to the data of an entity when you know that exactly one entity will be returned by a query.
+As discussed in [**Fetching data with queries**](../systems-queries/_index.md), [`Query::single`](https://docs.rs/bevy/latest/bevy/ecs/system/struct.Query.html#method.single) is a convenient way to get access to the data of an entity when you know that exactly one entity will be returned by a query.
 So when should you use a singleton entity, and when should you use a resource?

-Let's list the advantage of each, beginning with resources:
+Let's list the advantages of each, beginning with resources:

-- fast and simple access model: no need for queries or unwrapping
+- fast and simple access model: no need for queries
 - will not be accidentally broken by later code that modifies your entity's components or creates more matching entities
 - can store data that is not thread-safe using [`NonSend`] resources
 - clearly communicates intent